kubeflow/website/content/en/docs/components/training/user-guides/job-scheduling.md

 ## About gang-scheduling

-With using Volcano Scheduler or Scheduler Plugins with coscheduling to apply gang-scheduling, a job can run only if there are enough resources for all the pods of the job.
+When using Volcano Scheduler or the Scheduler Plugins with coscheduling to apply gang-scheduling, a job can run only if there are enough resources for all the pods of the job.
-Otherwise, all the pods will be in pending state waiting for enough resources.
+Otherwise, all of the pods will be in a pending state waiting for enough resources.
 For example, if a job requiring N pods is created and there are only enough resources to schedule N-2 pods, then N pods of the job will stay pending.

-**Note:** when in a high workload, if a pod of the job dies when the job is still running, it might give other pods a chance to occupy the resources and cause deadlock.
+**Note:** when under high workloads, if a pod of the job dies when the job is still running, it might give other pods a chance to occupy the resources and cause deadlock.

 ## Troubleshooting

 If you keep getting problems related to RBAC in your volcano scheduler.

-You can try to add the following rules into your clusterrole of scheduler used by volcano scheduler.
+You can try to add the following rules into your clusterrole of scheduler used by the volcano scheduler.

 ```
 - apiGroups: